Jcait/Project-knight-travails/README.md

 };
 ```

-With each Key having the value it came from we can use recursion to create the printed path
+With each key having the value it came from, we can use recursion to create the printed path.

 ```js
 const buildPath = (start, target) => {